 One of the parishioners was excited to share his story of having his wedding vows renewed several years ago performed by an Elvis Presley impersonator at a chapel in Las Vegas.

-The pride the English express about living in Cornwall is evidenced in each person we’ve met.
-One of the gentlemen, a gentleman indeed, walked me over to the plaque on the wall commemorating Captain William Bligh, proud for the bit of history bestowed upon this community and church.
+The pride the English express about living in Cornwall, is evidenced in each person we’ve met.
+One of the gentlemen, a gentleman indeed, walked me over to the plaque on the wall commemorating Captain William Bligh, proud of the bit of history bestowed upon this community and church.

-He explained that the famous Captain was buried in the church’s cemetery but he wasn’t exactly sure where the headstone was placed in his honor.
-We’d have loved to read his headstone but there were literally hundreds of headstones and it would have taken hours for us to find it.
+He explained that the famous Captain was buried in the church’s cemetery, but he wasn’t exactly sure where the headstone was placed in his honor.
+We’d have loved to read his tombstone, but there were hundreds of headstones, and it would have taken hours for us to find it.

-The grass in the cemetery was thick and the underlying soil was uneven making such a trek a tripping hazard.
-However, Bligh actually died in London where his official burial monument is located.
-Below is the photo of his tomb.
+The grass in the cemetery was thick, and the underlying soil was uneven, making such a trek a tripping hazard.
+However, Bligh died in London, where his official burial monument is located.
+Below is a photo of his tomb.